M/M Paris

 M/M (Paris) is an art and design partnership consisting of Mathias Augustyniak (born 1967) and Michael Amzalag (born 1968), established in Paris in 1992.

 M/M are best known for their art direction and collaborations with musicians (Björk, Madonna, Benjamin Biolay, Etienne Daho, Jean-Louis Murat, Mew, Kanye West); fashion designers (Jonathan Anderson, Sarah Burton, Nicolas Ghesquière, Yohji Yamamoto, Jil Sander, Calvin Klein, Stella McCartney, Riccardo Tisci); magazines (Les Inrockuptibles, Documents sur l'art, Vogue Paris, Purple Fashion, Man About Town); and contemporary artists (Pierre Huyghe, Philippe Parreno, Inez van Lamsweerde & Vinoodh Matadin, Liam Gillick, Sarah Morris, George Condo).

 Biography

 Augustyniak was born in 1967 in Cavaillon.
 Amzalag was born in 1968 in Paris.
 They met as students at the Ecole Nationale Superieure des Arts Decoratifs in Paris in 1988.
 Amzalag quit school in 1990, and started working as art director at the music magazine Les Inrockuptibles.
-Augustyniak continued to study at the Royal College of Art in London, from which he graduated in 1991.
-Since neither of them were interested in interning or working for an agency or a company, they decided to work together, and founded M/M (Paris) in 1992.
+Augustyniak continued to study at the Royal College of Art in London, graduating in 1991.
+Since neither of them was interested in interning or working for an agency or a company, they decided to work together, and founded M/M (Paris) in 1992.

 Initially, they worked mainly for the music industry, designing record sleeves, but soon they started working in the worlds of fashion and art.
-Their first fashion assignment was to design the worldwide launch of Yohji Yamamoto’s Y’s range in 1993.
+Their first fashion assignment was to design the worldwide launch of Yohji Yamamoto's Y's range in 1993.
 Next, they designed campaigns for Jil Sander and graphics for Martine Sitbon.